Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/active-directory-security-group-administration.md

 *   You may also specify Data Set access.
 *   The security group Everyone is still accessible within **Genus Studio**.

-See [Configure Genus App Services - Step by Step](configure-genus-server--step-by-step.md) for how to configure **Active Directory** Security Group Administration.
+See [Configure Genus Services - Step by Step](configure-genus-server--step-by-step.md) for how to configure **Active Directory** Security Group Administration.